 1802 S. Indiana Ave., Chicago

 Chicago Women’s Park and Gardens honors the contributions women have made to the city throughout its history and provides a quiet respite for the community.
 Outside, the park offers a beautiful garden, and indoors is a playground with multi-level play apparatus, a toddler climbing wall, and more.

 Step back in time to experience life on a working farm in the 1890s at Kline Creek Farm in West Chicago.
 Stroll through restored farmstead structures and meet the historically costumed interpreters operating this living history farm using the tools and techniques of the past.
 Activities and events at the farm re-create the seasonal rhythms that have governed farm life for centuries.

 Thorn Creek Nature Center &

 247 Monee Road, Park Forest

 Explore over 3 1/2 miles of trails that take you through an oak-hickory woodland, floodplain and scenic ravines and pine plantations.
 Trails are open daily, the nature center is open Fridays and Sundays from Noon - 4pm.
-Some of the free kid-friendly events taking place this summer include a Wildflower Hike for ages 8-11 on May 20; a program on Bats on June 11; an all ages Firefly Night Hike on July 22; and Insects Abound on August 13 for ages 12 and under.
-(Registration required for events)
+Some of the free kid-friendly events taking place this summer include Insects Abound on June 30 and a Creek Walk for Kids on August 12.

 400 S. State St., Chicago

 The Harold Washington Library is an impressive building, hosting free daily events ranging from story hours to engineering and maker events to art activities and more.
-The Thomas Hughes Children’s Library is closed for renovations and expected to open in early summer, and in the meantime the children's materials are in the Popular Library on the 1st floor.
+You'll find events for tiny kids all the way up to teens.

 Oaks Nature Center